Judges Report on the

 Coast and the waters of the Baltic countries.

-Andrew and Nicole How
+Awarded to Andrew and

 |